-All degrees offered by Spring Arbor University are accredited by the Higher Learning Commission, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602.
-Both graduate and undergraduate programs offered by the University's School of Education are approved by the Michigan Department of Education and the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Avenue NW, Suite 500, Washington, D.C.
-20036; telephone: 202.466.7496.
-The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036.
-The Council for Accreditation of Counseling and Related Educational Programs (CACREP), 1001 North Fairfax St., Ste.
-510, Alexandria, VA 22314, has granted accreditation to Spring Arbor University's Master of Arts in Counseling program in both the Clinical Mental Health and School Counselor tracks.
+- School of Education's graduate and undergraduate programs are approved by the Michigan Department of Education and the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Avenue NW, Suite 500, Washington, D.C.
+20036; telephone: 202.466.7496. - School of Human Services' Master of Science in nursing program has been granted accreditation by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036. - Master of Arts in counseling program in both the Clinical Mental Health and School Counselor tracks has been granted accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), 1001 North Fairfax St., Ste.
+510, Alexandria, VA 22314. - Master of Social Work (MSW) program is fully accredited by the Council on Social Work Education (CSWE), 1701 Duke Street, Suite 200, Alexandria, VA 22314-3457.